 So what is driving the current market?
 There are multiple factors, but the main ones are the fact a lot of people are able to work from home now and can live anywhere, and a lot of folks want to get out of the big cities now more than ever.
 Just the idea that they have a quiet home in the mountains to retreat to is a huge deciding factor for most buyers right now.
 Also, you have to remember that our real estate market was put on hold for over 3 months.
 So this also is driven by the pent up demand.
 Of course, historically low interest rates don't hurt either.

-Lets take a quick look into the numbers to show whats really going on right now.
+Lets take a quick look into the numbers to show what's really going on right now.
 We will focus on Residential listings on the South Shore, since it is the largest market in Tahoe.
 This includes single family homes & condos.
-The written information in this blog is as of 9/9/2020 at 5pm.
+The written information in this blog is as of 2/10/2021.
 But the graphs shown are live and will update as each month passes.
 For current up-to-date info we always recommend giving Our Team a call or sending us a message.

-That's right, only 118 active listings.
-Compare that with what the number was back in May when we had 197 Active listings.
-It's even more drastic of a change when you look at last year when we had 363 Active listings in August 2019!
+That's right, only 64 active listings.
+Compare that with what the number was back in May when we had 202 Active listings.
+It's even more drastic of a change when you look a little further back when we had 363 Active listings in August 2019!

 So yes, we have fewer listings than we have seen in a very long time.
 The furthest back our local data goes is 2003 (before that we didn't have a digital record) and we have NEVER had a month that has had fewer than 141 listings until now.
-And even that 141 number was in February which is historically our low point for listings and was during a severe winter.
+And almost every month since September 2020 has had fewer and fewer active listings.

-So out of the 257 total listings, 139 already have accepted offers and are pending sale (aka "in escrow").
-That means over 54% of the total listings are in escrow already.
-That may not seem like a high percentage, but compared to the past years it is very high.
-Just look at the chart below that shows how many listings went pending within each month, and see that the last 3 months have seen more listings go into escrow than any other time in our history.
-The next highest amount was only 107 pending listings back in July 2015.
-Even during the busy 2005 season we only saw a maximum of 95 pending listings per month.
+So out of the 125 total listings, 61 already have accepted offers and are pending sale (aka "in escrow").
+That may not seem like a high percentage, but when you view it as a percentage of the total number of listings available, it means 48% of the available listings are already in escrow.
+Just look at the chart below that shows how many listings went pending within each month, and see that from June 2020 through October 2020 we had the highest number of pending listings than any other time in our recorded history.
+The number of pending listings has dropped since the peak in July 2020, but when you compare to the active listings chart, you can see that coincides with the drop of available listings.
+Fewer listings available means fewer listings that can go into escrow.

 Many of these homes and condos are going into escrow with days of being listed for sale.
-Some do sit on the market for a week or more, usually because there is something odd or in need of repair at the property or they are vastly overpriced.
+Very few will sit on the market for a week or more, usually because there is something odd or in need of repair at the property or they are vastly overpriced.
 But the good homes that are priced just a little above market value are selling quick.

 Most are also selling OVER asking price.
 This is due to many properties having multiple offers and the different buyers trying to over bid each other which drives up the price.
-Many sellers have specific set dates when they will review all offers and make a decision.
-Usually this is a date about 5 days after the listed date.
+Most sellers have specific due dates when they will review all offers and make a decision.
+Usually this is a date about 5 to 7 days after the listed date.
 So even if you put in an offer the day it is listed, if they have a set date to review offers you will have to wait until that date to get a response from the seller.

-With the high number of pending sales, it's no surprise that the number of closed sales is also high.
-We saw 155 closed sales in August and 142 in July, which is HUGE!
+Again, the number of closed sales is dropping each month after the high in August 2020 due to the lack of inventory.
+We saw 155 closed sales in August 2020, which is HUGE!
 Again, lets compare to previous years so you can see how high that number really is.

 Before the last two months, the previous high number of closed sales for a one month period was October 2015 when we had 97 closed sales.
 Last August we only had 67 closed sales for the month.
 So we are well over DOUBLE the number of closed sales when compared to last year.